 Mealtimes take place in Elmsett Village Hall, with school dinners provided by Aspens Services which are prepared in the kitchen at St Mary's Primary School in Hadleigh.
 A nourishing, well-balanced two course meal is served and is of a type which appeals to children.
-A vegetarian option is available as well as Jacket Potato (this does need to be specified at the time of ordering).
+A vegetarian option is available and a Packed Lunch (this does need to be specified at the time of ordering).

 For KS2 children, dinner money is collected on Mondays only and may be paid weekly, termly or half termly at the start of each period.
 The cost of meals is £2.50 per child per day from September 2023.

 Free meals are available to children with parents who claim Income Support or other specific circumstances.
 Please ask at the School Office for details.
 (All applications will be dealt with in the strictest confidence) or go to https://www.suffolk.gov.uk/children-families-and-learning/schools/school-meals-uniforms-and-trips/apply-for-free-school-meals/

 Your child will be able to get free school meals if you get any of the following benefits:

 If your child does not wish to have a school meal they may bring in a packed lunch (in a named container please).
 Please do not include sweets, fizzy drinks or glass bottles.
-Filtered water is freely available to all children and water bottles with wide necks may be refilled.
+Chilled water is freely available to all children and water bottles with wide necks may be refilled.

 Milk is free for all children under the age of five at snack-time and additionally is available to all children who have a school dinner.
 If you would like your child to have milk at break-times, please contact the office.